Producers: Gianni Minervini and Antonio Avati

-Screenwriter: John Gilling and Leon Griffiths (story: John Gilling)
+Screenwriters: John Gilling and Leon Griffiths (story: John Gilling)

-Alternative titles: The Flesh and the Fiends
+Alternate titles: The Flesh and the Fiends

 Two grave robbers figure that it’s easier and more profitable to just kill people.
 The head of the local medical school doesn’t much care.
 One of his students falls in love with a local prostitute.
 And eventually it all falls apart.